 What to do: in order to fight that problem you need to build self-confidence and believe in your own calculating ability.
 That only comes through practice.
 If you have solved enough tactics and are in a good chess ‘form’, you won’t blunder (most likely).

 Stop fearing ghosts and start winning more games!

 4. Dropping rating points

 What to do: most players’ attitude about rating points needs to change.
-They think of chess rating points as of their playing strength.
-If rating goes down, their game immediately degrades as well.
-That’s a clearly psychological phenomena, which should be ditched even faster than 7 most useless chess training techniques I described recently.
+They think of chess rating points as their playing strength.
+If the rating goes down, their game immediately degrades as well.
+That’s a clearly psychological phenomenon, which should be ditched even faster than the 7 most useless chess training techniques I described recently.

 5. Not improving fast enough

-Images are taken from Flickr or Public Domain and used under creative commons license.
+Images are taken from Flickr or Public Domain and used under a creative commons license.